leesper/bytebuffer/README.md

 Buffer is an application-layer byte buffer designed to be used in asynchronous network applications.

-Here is how you read first a single bit, then three bits and finally four bits from a byte buffer:
+Here is how you append and retreive from a byte buffer:

     fn test_append_retrieve() {
         let mut buf: Buffer = Buffer::new(None);